 (ANTH 3500 / 3 credits / 45 class hours)

-A course in the concepts of conducting field research, research methodology, and research ethics particularly in an intercultural context.
-Course content includes topic selection and refinement; appropriate methodologies; field study ethics; the World Learning/SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; gathering, organizing, and communicating data.
-Each student engages in a practicum throughout the seminar (and may choose to continue the practicum for the Independent Study Project).
-Sample practica include creating a research report for an LGBT health foundation in Amsterdam or volunteering with an international reproductive rights foundation.
+The course explores the concepts of conducting field research, research methodology, and research ethics, particularly in an intercultural context.
+Course content includes topic selection and refinement; appropriate methodologies; field study ethics; the World Learning/SIT Human Subjects Review Policy; developing contacts and finding resources; developing skills in observation and interviewing; and gathering, organizing, and communicating data.
+A cornerstone of the course is the oral history module, in which students learn research methods for gathering knowledge through life stories and personal narratives.
+This portion of the course is especially useful for students incorporating life stories into their Independent Study Project.
+In addition, each student engages in a community volunteer experience with a local organization throughout the seminar.

 Independent Study Project - syllabus (PDF)